Dallinger/Dallinger/docs/source/index.rst

 Wallace is a platform for conducting research on experimental cultural evolution.
-Its namesake is Alfred Russel Wallace, a British naturalist and the oft-ignored codiscoverer of evolution by natural selection.
+Its namesake is Alfred Russel Wallace, a British naturalist and the oft-ignored co-discoverer of evolution by natural selection.
 You can use Wallace to create new experiments or to reproduce existing experiments.